AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/assets-access-control-list.md

 <a id="opIdCollectionAcls_Get Collection Acl"></a>

-Get the default AccessControlList for the assets collection and asset type collection.
+Get default AccessControlList for the assets collection and asset type collection.

 ### Request
 ```text